 I guess I’m what you’d call an anti-hoarder.
 I love to get rid of things.
 Whether I donate them to charity, sell them on eBay, gift them to friends, or send them straight to the bin, I just can’t stand having useless things around me.
 So, you will know I only carry my most useful travel items.

 That means my backpack contains only what I think is necessary for work and travel.
-Of course it has taken many months on the road to get it to this state, so I thought I’d share my top 5 most AND least items for travel.
+Of course, it has taken many months on the road to get it to this state, so I thought I’d share my top 5 most AND least items for travel.

 But I’ll need [insert item] if…

 This is the usual argument for using a bigger backpack and keeping more items.
 I’ve rarely had this thought, so can’t really give advice on it.
-All I can say is you can buy most necessary stuff cheaply in most countries.
+All I can say is you can buy the most necessary stuff cheaply in most countries.

 Oops, I shouldn’t have ditched [insert item]…